 The sanctuary is an important tiger corridor connecting the forests of the Godavari basin to the Tadoba-Andhari Tiger Reserve in Maharashtra.
 It is also a paradise for birdwatchers, with migratory birds visiting during the monsoon and winter months.

-🌿 Flora & Fauna – Rich Biodiversity
+Flora and Fauna – Rich Biodiversity

 Flora: Dry deciduous forest dominated by teak (Tectona grandis), bamboo, maddi (Terminalia), thiruman, mdhuca (Mahua), pterocarpus, and a variety of medicinal plants.
 The forest is part of the Eastern Ghats ecological zone.